AutoConfig Job Types

 Each job type serves a unique purpose.
-For instance, if you want to add pairs, you can use the addPairs
+For instance, to add pairs, use the addPairs

 job type.
-If you need to modify settings for a running pair, you can use the manageOverrides
+To modify settings for a running pair, use the manageOverrides

 job type.
 It is important to select the appropriate job type based on the specific task you need to perform.

-Gunbot provides different job types that grant access to various data points.
-Some job types are designed to scan markets for data related to trading pairs that Gunbot is not currently processing.
-For this purpose, they use ticker data.
-Other job types are intended for use with pairs that are already running in Gunbot.
-They utilize data that is already available internally and do not consume extra API usage.
+Gunbot's AutoConfig provides different job types that grant access to various trading data points.
+Some job types scan markets for data related to trading pairs that Gunbot is not currently processing.
+For this, they use ticker data.
+Other job types are for pairs already running in Gunbot.
+They use internally available data and do not consume additional API rate limits.

 The addPairs